Youth basketball coaches can accomplish many things with their players before games. It can be the difference between winning and losing a close game.

 6.)
 Shooting practice

 As lighting, background, rims, and backboards can vary significantly from one gym to the next, it’s a great idea to spend a good chunk of the warm-up time having players shoot the basketball.
-Drills that include dribbling to a spot, stopping, and shooting work well.
-Or, multiple passes leading to a shot.
+Drills that include dribbling to a spot, stopping, and shooting work well, as do multiple passes leading to a shot.

-While the head coach and perhaps one assistant are focused on preparing the team, another assistant coach can be scouting the other team during their warm-ups.
+While the head coach and perhaps one assistant are focused on preparing the team, another assistant coach can scout the other team during their warm-ups.
 That assistant coach might quickly discover the opponent’s best players and defensive assignments for your team can be made accordingly.

-With shooting, perhaps more so than any other aspect of the game, it helps to have confidence.
+Shooting, perhaps more so than any other aspect of the game, helps to have confidence.
 Coaches should work to instill confidence in shooting during pre-game warm-ups.

 7.)
 Getting focused and a “winning my shift attitude”

-Unless warm-up time is greatly reduced, it’s a good idea to huddle up with players again about 2 minutes before the buzzer goes off signifying the time for the game to begin.
-These 2 minutes allow the coaching staff to refocus the players, make any specific defensive assignments, e.g. Sara, you’ll be guarding #33, and talk about the importance of a strong start.
+Unless warm-up time is greatly reduced, it’s a good idea to huddle up with players again about 2 minutes before the buzzer goes off, signaling the time for the game to begin.
+These 2 minutes allow the coaching staff to refocus the players, make any specific defensive assignments (e.g., Sara, you’ll be guarding #33), and talk about the importance of a strong start.

 Especially with younger-aged teams, when complete team rotations happen, talk about the importance of winning a shift.

-With youth basketball in particular, most teams start the game very tentatively.
-A team that is aggressive in the early going can frequently get off to a great start.
+Most teams start youth basketball games very tentatively.
+An aggressive team in the early going can frequently get off to a great start.
 Make sure your team is ready.

 The way you prepare your team right before a game should be a direct reflection of your practices.
-The game preparation time serves largely as a reminder of activities that you’re practicing and completing successfully in practice.
+The game preparation time serves largely as a reminder of activities you’re practicing and completing successfully.
 Prepare, be calm, and keep the big picture in mind.